gitoutplayed/SYSC-3110-Project/README.md

 * Call game.endTurn() to finish the current turn
 * Call game.buyPlant() to buy plants
 * Call game.shovel() to remove a plant
+* Call game.isLevelFinished() to check if the current level is done

 ## Game info
 Below is a list of getters that returns information about the current level